 News and Awards

-CNAIR is delighted to announce its first cohort of graduate fellows, who will be in residence in winter and spring 2019.
-Graduate fellows receive funding to support their research, work with mentors, and participate in discussions of their work.
-For this funding cycle, we are pleased to support four doctoral fellows and two masters fellows.
+CNAIR graduate fellows receive funding to support their research, work with mentors, and participate in discussions of their work.

 Alissa Baker-Oglesbee (Psychology)

 Alissa Baker-Oglesbee’s dissertation seeks to understand how Cherokee language affects environmental cognition using a community-based participatory research (CBPR) approach.
 This study is timely in uniting two areas of focused research and development in novel ways: language revitalization and traditional ecological knowledge.